-A nature-positive economy will involve systemic change and a drastic shift in our approach to economic policy making.
-We want to make sure nature is embedded in all business and financial decisions.
-Not only to actively contribute to nature’s recovery and recognise its benefits for business, but also to minimise negative impacts and support businesses dependent on ecosystem services such as clean air and water.
+A Nature Positive economy will involve change across the whole of society and a drastic shift in our approach to economic policy making.
+We want to make sure nature is accounted for in all business and financial decisions.
+This will actively contribute to nature’s recovery and show its benefits for business.
+It will also, crucially, minimise negative impacts on nature and support businesses that rely on ecosystem services like clean air and water.

 Business as usual is not an option

 The 2021 Dasgupta Review defines Nature Positive as making sure ‘that our demands on nature do not exceed its supply, and that we increase nature’s supply relative to its current level’.
 This goal must be translated into measurable actions, against which businesses and other organisations can be held accountable.
 The path to Nature Positive will be different for each economic sector, therefore the nature-positive movement must be flexible, evidence-based, and collaborative.